Have you ever wished you could have an adorable fluffy sidekick who doubled as a bodyguard, business partner and potential main course?

 Health Issues and Care

 It is very important to guard guinea fowl chicks (keets) against too much moisture and damp.
-Guinea fowl as a species originated in the drier areas of Africa, which is why the susceptibility to damp persists.
+Guinea fowl as a species originated in the drier areas of Africa,

 However, once your guinea fowl grows up, you can expect a hardy, healthy bird as long as you continue to take general precautions to keep their housing and nesting areas safe, warm, dry and draft-free.